 We bought the three items on the table at a brocante a couple of weeks ago.
-The metal wine carrier will be used to carry a bottle of wine and a bottle of water to our picnic shelter when we start using it again……we’re waiting for the better weather, which is late this year.
-Much better than having them wobble about on a tray as we step up and down over the decking and the uneven grass.
+The metal wine carrier will be used to carry a bottle of wine and a bottle of water to our picnic shelter when we start using it again……much better than having them wobble about on a tray as we step up and down over the decking and the uneven grass.

 The interesting piece is this metal bowl.
 I looked at it on the stall and the lady said it was for serving dried fruits.
 I can believe that, as it has sections just the right size for things like dried figs, prunes and other fruits.